 There's a new, improved website coming to make comparison shopping for insurance easier.
 Thanks to information technology made possible through federal grants, the system will be able to identify other safety net programs insurance applicants may be eligible for.

-Page 2 of 2 - The state employer mandate, which required insurance be offered by all companies with more than 11 employees, has been dropped.
+The state employer mandate, which required insurance be offered by all companies with more than 11 employees, has been dropped.
 The federal mandate, which only applies to companies with more than 50 employees, now takes effect in January 2015.
 Officials don't expect anyone to drop their coverage, and dropping the state mandate relieves them of some paperwork.

 Then there are the ACA benefits already kicking in: Coverage on family plans for children up to age 26, elimination of co-pays for preventive care, and the closing of the Medicare prescription drug "donut hole," which is saving Massachusetts seniors an average of $667.